Aeroflot Flight 964

 Aeroflot Flight 964 was a flight operated by Aeroflot from Kutaisi Airport, Georgia to Domodedovo Airport, Moscow, Russian SFSR.
 On 13 October 1973, the Tupolev Tu-104 operating on the route crashed during its approach to Moscow, killing all 122 passengers and crew on board.
 It remains the deadliest accident involving a Tupolev Tu-104.

 Aircraft

-The aircraft involved in the accident was a Tupolev Tu-104B, registered СССР-42486 to the Georgia division of Aeroflot.
+The aircraft involved in the accident was a Tupolev Tu-104B, registered CCCP-42486 to the Georgia division of Aeroflot.
 Originally the aircraft cabin had 100 seats, but it was later reconfigured for 115 seats.
 At the time of the accident, the aircraft had 16,250 flight hours and sustained 9,776 pressurization cycles.

 Crew

 Eight crew members were aboard the flight.
 The cockpit crew consisted of: